 Each site is assessed individually by the Shire's Health Service to determine the most appropriate effluent disposal system.

-To install a conventional onsite effluent disposal system an Application to Construct or Install an Apparatus for the Treatment of Sewage needs to be submitted to the Shire.
+To install a conventional onsite effluent disposal system an Application to Construct or Install an Apparatus for the Treatment of Sewage must be submitted to the Shire.
+For commercial properties, application for a second system on a property or systems expecting more than 540L of sewage per day the Department of Health's application form must be submitted to the Shire.